 On behalf of the faculty and administration, I would like to personally welcome you to Holt Junior High School.
-We are excited for the new school year and the success that you will experience over the next several months.
-As your building principal, I believe in creating a positive climate and culture where all students can thrive.
-I also believe that by setting high expectations academically and behaviorally, students will rise to those expectations and make the most out of their learning opportunities.
+We are excited for the school year and the success that you will experience over the next several months.
+We believe in creating a positive climate and culture where all students can thrive.
+We also believe that by setting high expectations academically and behaviorally, students will rise to those expectations and make the most out of their learning opportunities.

 All students are required to follow school rules and behave appropriately.
-Our school learning community is built around our Positive Behavior Interventions and Supports (PBIS) system that creates expectations for everyone to be RESPONSIBLE, RESPECTFUL, ACCEPTING, MOTIVATED, and SAFE.
+Our school learning community is built around our Positive Behavior Interventions and Supports (PBIS) system as well as Restorative Practices.
+In general, we want to ensure students feel safe in our school, and that we address issues quickly and effectively.
 Our faculty will provide you with outstanding learning opportunities along with academic and behavioral support to ensure your success.
 Attending school on a daily basis is essential in order to properly take advantage of the learning opportunities available.
 Do your part to help make Holt Junior High School a fantastic place to learn!

 Increased academic challenges await you at Holt Junior High School.
 With the increased curriculum standards in all areas, you will need to develop effective study habits and learning strategies that will help you perform well academically.
 The use of individual class folders and using your agenda to keep track of daily assignments, homework, and upcoming tests will greatly enhance your chances of learning in your classes.
 There will be limited opportunities to turn in assignments past the due date, so stay organized.